Intro to Element Types

 Control Elements

-Control elements include data filters and parameters used to manipulate data elements in the workbook.
+Control elements include data filters and parameters used to manipulate data elements in the document.
+For more information see Intro to Control Elements.